rarecoil/gaia-tool/README.md

 Windows and a -app.zip version for Mac OS X. Some other jars are also generated but these are intermediate files and you can ignore them.

+To build on Mac OS X with more recent versions of Xcode (4.3 and up), you need to symlink the Developer path into the root.

+    sudo ln -s /Applications/Xcode.app/Contents/Developer /Developer

 To make Mac OS X builds on Windows or Linux machines, you need to get a copy of the `JavaApplicationStub` file from a Mac and put it in the `src/main/app-resources` directory.
 The next time you build, a Mac binary will